Habitat and Monitoring

 We operate smolt traps and adult salmon weirs to collect data on the numbers of salmon moving up and downstream.
 Our monitoring crews count every sockeye, coho, Chinook, pink, and chum salmon that may pass through, along with other fish species.
 The crew may also take samples to help determine ages and origins of the salmon.

 There are three main purposes for collecting this information

 - To evaluate our hatchery programs in stocked systems

 - To help ADF&G manage fisheries and even open up opportunities

 - To provide some long-term records of salmon movement that can be used to help determine the health of ecosystems.

 For our hatchery programs, we can compare our projections with the actual returns and adjust operations as needed.
 For fisheries management, our operation of traps and weirs in systems without any hatchery-reared salmon, such as Delight Lake, help open up fishing opportunities that would otherwise be closed.
 This is due to the fact that ADF&G may not have the resources to run the on-the-ground counting projects.

 Currently we count smolt leaving Bear, Hidden, Shell, Kirschner, and Tutsumena Lakes.
-Adult salmon are counted returning to Bear, Hidden, and Delight lakes.
+Adult salmon are counted returning to Bear, Hidden, and Delight lake; and Paint River.

 Northern pike are native to most regions in Alaska, but not the Southcentral region.
 They can rapidly take over and decimate native fish, particularly juveniles.
 Cook Inlet has seen declines salmon runs directly attributed to invasive pike.